-In addition, many students get financial help from outside sources such as state scholarships and local musical clubs.
+In addition, many students get financial help from outside sources such as state scholarships and local music organizations.

 USA Citizens and Permanent Residents

 Students, who are United States citizens or permanent residents, applying for any scholarship and/or other financial aid are required to complete the Free Application for Federal Student Aid (FAFSA) by February 15.
 This can be found at www.studentaid.gov.
 Federal aid includes Pell Grants, Supplemental Educational Opportunity Grants (SEOG), Direct Loans, both subsidized and unsubsidized, Perkins Loans, and Work Study.
 Our federal school code for the FAFSA is 001278.
 Please make sure your 2023-24 FAFSA information is correct.
 The most efficient way to do so is to use the FAFSA's IRS Data Retrieval Tool, which imports data directly from your IRS records.

 International students applying for scholarship and/or other financial aid are required to complete the CSS Profile (school code: 4744) by February 15.
 All forms can be emailed directly to firstname.lastname@example.org.

 International students will not be considered for scholarship until all required financial documents have been submitted.